AngryCarrot789/FramePFX/docs/Projects and Codebase.md

 - *Clip is removed from the track*
 - View receives some sort of ItemRemoved event
 - `OnRemoving` is invoked on the clip control, it might unregister events handlers.
-- Clip is removed from the owner track
+- Clip control is removed from the owner track control
 - `OnRemoved` is invoked.
 The clip control clears references to the model and owner track control.
   The control may then be appended to a list of recycled controls, since creating new control instances can be expensive